juhele/GIStopics/data_flight_path_generator/readme.md

 About the data

 The flight heights are real.
+The points were moved to other location but the dataset was not changed in other way (e.g. not rescaled, transformed etc.).
 The GPS altitude values were calculated using DEM-S dataset by Geoscience Australia:

 Gallant, J. 1, Wilson, N. 2, Dowling, T. 3, Read, A. 4, Inskeep, C. 5 2011.
 SRTM-derived 1 Second Digital Elevation Models Version 1.0.
 Record 1.
 Geoscience Australia, Canberra.